How to Change Text Color in CSS

 3}

-It is recommended that you use VSCode to help you find the desired color because it is difficult to imagine the resulting color just from the numbers.
+It is recommended that you use a color selector to help you find the desired color, because it is difficult to imagine the mixed color just from the numbers.

 1p {